mas-bandwidth/gafferongames/content/post/integration_basics.md

             float dv;      // dv/dt = acceleration
         };

-The final piece of the puzzle that we need to implement the RK4 integrator is a function that can advance the physics state ahead from t to t+dt using one set of derivatives, then once there, recalculate the derivatives using this new state.
-This routine is the heart of the RK4 integrator and when implemented in C++ it looks like this:
+The final piece of the puzzle that we need to implement the RK4 integrator is a function to advance the physics state ahead from t to t+dt using one set of derivatives, then once there, recalculate the derivatives using this new state.
+This routine is the heart of the RK4 integrator and in C++ it looks like this:

         Derivative evaluate( const State & initial,
                              float t,